Korsani/airberry/README.md

 3. Run install.sh as root.
 This **WILL** break things, such as installing/uninstalling packages, modifying mount options, ...

-4. Put that in your rc.local :
-nohup /path/to/airberry/run-at-boot > /tmp/run-at-boot.log 2>&1 &
+4. Put that in your rc.local : `nohup /path/to/airberry/run-at-boot > /var/log/run-at-boot.log 2>&1 &`

 # Usage

 Reboot.

+Wait for infos to be displayed.
-Logs are /tmp/wifite.out and /tmp/run-at-boot.log
+Logs are /var/log/wifite.out and /var/log/run-at-boot.log.

 Info of what is happening (wifi scanning, key found, ...) is on the screen